 To take great dating photos by yourself, you'll need more than just a smartphone.
 Here's what you need to get started:

 - Tripod: A tripod is crucial for keeping your camera stable, ensuring your shots are consistently framed without needing someone else to hold the camera for you.
-Look for one with a smartphone adapter to make setup easy.
+The UBeesize 51" phone tripod (around $25) and the Joby GorillaPod 1K are two reliable options.
+Both include a smartphone holder and fold down small enough to carry in a bag.
+Set the height so the lens is level with your eyes or just slightly above.

 - Remote Shutter or Timer: Using a remote shutter or your phone's self-timer allows you to snap photos without running back and forth, giving you time to perfect your pose.
-A remote shutter offers even more control and spontaneity.
+A Bluetooth shutter remote (under $10 on Amazon) lets you trigger the camera from up to 30 feet away.
+Set a 2-second delay on your phone timer as a backup so mirror shake doesn't blur the shot.

 Setting Up the Perfect Shot